- Home

 Nickel prong collars are not readily available in the market.
 Still, their hard and ductile body makes them a worthwhile purchase, especially for larger dogs.
 Featuring corrosion-resistant properties, they have a slow oxidation rate at room temperature.
 Still, they might require regular maintenance if used outdoors.

 The right way to fit a prong collar is to ensure that it sits precisely under the jawline of your dog.
-Dog experts recommend a snug fit with a space of two fingers so that nothing is left hanging.
-A hanging collar is not going to do anything as the prongs are not in place.
+Dog experts highly recommend a snug fit with a space of two fingers so that nothing is left hanging.
+A hanging collar is not going to do anything as the prongs are not properly in place.
 Other than this, it must sit right beneath the ears so that you can maintain command of the dog with its solid grip.

 An unwiped prong collar might result in the accumulation of dirt and debris, which can irritate your dog's skin as well as deteriorate the quality of the product.
 This is why it is essential to give these metallic collars a mild wash.

 Mix lukewarm water with a mild detergent or dog shampoo and let it soak for a couple of minutes.
 This will release any dirt buildup.
-Pass the collar through clean, warm water to remove excess soap.
+Pass the prong collar through clean, warm water to remove excess soap.
 Dry it with a microfiber fabric and polish it with a few drops of linseed oil for longevity.
 If your prong collar has fabric finishing, leave it to air dry for a couple of minutes.

 The Supet Prong Dog Collar applies pinching pressure on the dog’s neck while protecting its airway and neck region so you can train without the risk of injuries.
-It offers a safe and hurtless method with rounded prongs allowing your dog to experience gentle pinching, so you are not using any inhumane way.
+It offers a safe and hurtless method with rounded prongs allowing your dog to experience gentle pinching, so you are not using any inhumane practice.
 Made from durable stainless steel, it features a button, belt, and snap closure that fixates on the neck, allowing you to maintain a sturdy grip and quick release while training your furry friend.

-If you have an aggressive dog getting out of control, investing in the Herm Sprenger Prong Dog Collar might be perfect.
+If you have an aggressive dog getting out of control, investing in the Herm Sprenger prong dog collar might be perfect.
 Measuring 12 x 1.75 x 1 inches, it is made from heavy-duty metal that retains all kinds of weather conditions, allowing you long-lasting use.

-Train your dog with the Aheasoun Prong Dog Collar that features rubber tips on the prong ends.
+Train your dog with the Aheasoun prong dog collar that features rubber tips on the prong ends.
 This makes it safe to use, so you don’t have to go through the risk of damaging your fur baby’s neck.
 It has an adjustable size of up to 23.6 inches, making it perfect for all kinds of dogs and allowing you to use it on a personal and professional scale.

-Mayerzone Prong Dog Collar comes in a classy black body with features to perform an ideal job.
+The Mayerzon prong dog collar comes in a classy black body with features to perform an ideal job.
 Ideal for basic dog training and obedience, it has a buckle-and-snap closure, ensuring the minimum risk of personal and dog injury during the session.
 Made from alloy steel, it is durable and weather-resistant, allowing you an effective use for years to come.

 Additionally, the prongs come with round rubber ends with a quick-release design that provides pressure similar to a mother dog training her puppies, so you are not performing any inhumane act on your dog.

-A: A prong dog collar should only be worn during training hours as it can get excruciating for your dog.
-Making your dog wear this collar 24 hours a day is downright cruel and can damage the dogs’ trachea.
+A: A prong dog collar should only be worn during training hours, as it can get excruciating for your dog.
+Making your dog wear this collar 24 hours a day is downright cruel and can damage the dog's trachea.